Tox-Archive/Tox-STS/STS.md

 The Tox Core allows for encrypted video and audio calling, as a well file sharing.
 All three services must be implemented to be considered STS-compliant, but as of writing, no client has all three.
 Implementing video is a difficult task, and in acknowledgement of this, the Single Tox Standard suggests a 'best-effort' approach to be in compliance with this section.

 ###Emoticons
 While toxcore supports Unicode, user support varies.
 Emoticons will follow the following format: ``` %`:)` ```.
 This is percent, backtick, an emotion, and a closing backtick.
 This format was chosen to ensure that no existing code someone might be sending someone would get turned in to a picture, unlike other programs who use the emotion alone.
 If a emotion is valid a client who supports displaying emotions will display the correct one, on a client who does not the emotion alone will be displayed.
 On a later date a list of valid emotions will be created, letting clients easily share *emoticon packs*.
+If a emoticon does not exist a client will show the emotion alone.

 ##User Safety